 South West Rail have now identified that discontinuous electrification may be a viable option.

-Installing 3rd Rail electrification at selected locations, likely to be through stations to allow trains to be powered on starting, and also recharge batteries.
+This option is created by installing 3rd Rail electrification at selected locations, likely to be through stations to allow trains to be powered on starting, and also recharge batteries.

 Help us make Guildford better